mifi/ical-expander/README.md

 ### icalExpander.component
 Root [ICAL.Component](http://mozilla-comm.github.io/ical.js/api/ICAL.Component.html) from parsed data.

+## Contributing

+### Getting Set Up

+You will need [Git][git], [Node][node], and NPM installed.

+You will need the [gulp-cli][gulp-cli] NPM package installed globally (`-g`) on your system:

+	npm install -g gulp-cli

+Having these pre-requisites met, you can clone ical-expander's git repo:

+	git clone git://github.com/mifi/ical-expander.git

+Enter the directory and install ical-expanders's dependencies:

+	cd fullcalendar
+	npm install

+## Development Workflow

+To build the distributable file, run from the ical-expander root directory:

+	gulp

+This will automatically compile `zones.json` into `zones-compiled.json`.
+The compilation will however only take place if `zones-compiled.json` is missing or it's filesystem modification timestamp is older than `zones.json`'s.
+If you ever need to force the rebuild of `zones-compiled.json`, you can run:

+	gulp force-compile-zones

 ## TODO
 - RECURRENCE-ID: check that within same day?
 - Get data from moment-timezone instead?